Non-equilibrium dynamics of a scalar field with quantum backreaction: Numerical results

 \subsection{Particle production and reheating via parametric resonance}

 We first consider a case where the field starts from a relatively large value and oscillates several times between positive and negative field values.
 Because we are also interested in the spinodal instability, we consider a tree-level potential with a negative mass term.
-As physical parameters we use $m_{\mathrm{R}} = 100$ GeV and $\lambda_{\rm R} = 1$, given which, $\mu_{\rm R\idx{2}}^2(Q_0)$ can be solved from~\cref{eq:tree-level-def}, while the running couplings and masses are defined in~\cref{eq:running-parameters}.
+As physical parameters we use $m_{\mathrm{R}} = 100$ GeV and $\lRidx{4} = 1$, given which, $\mu_{\rm R\idx{2}}^2(Q_0)$ can be solved from~\cref{eq:tree-level-def}, while the running couplings and masses are defined in~\cref{eq:running-parameters}.
 We compute the initial value for the effective mass function $m^2(\phR,\GR)$ using the vacuum Hartree approximation~\cref{eq:effective-mass-vacuum}.
 We used running parameters everywhere in our calculations.
 This served as a useful consistency check, since all final results must be (and indeed were) scale independent.
 In this example we also set the friction terms to zero, $c_i=0$.

 The essential results for this run are shown in figures~\cref{fig:figure4,fig:figure5}.
 In the left panel of figure~\cref{fig:figure4} we show the evolution of the classical field $\phR$, which here displays an orderly oscillation pattern with a slowly decaying amplitude.
-The middle panel shows the evolution of the fluctuations in the zeroth moment integrated over the 3-momentum, which is the non-equilibrium contribution to the local correlation function: $\int_{\bm k}\delta \rho_{0\bm{k}} = \int_{\bm k}\bigl(\rho_{0\bm{k}} - \rho_{0\bm{k}}^{{\rm vac}}\bigr) \equiv \delta \Delta_{\rm F}(t,t)$.
+The middle panel of figure~\cref{fig:figure4} shows the evolution of the fluctuations in the zeroth moment integrated over the 3-momentum, which is the non-equilibrium contribution to the local correlation function: $\int_{\bm k}\delta \rho_{0\bm{k}} = \int_{\bm k}\bigl(\rho_{0\bm{k}} - \rho_{0\bm{k}}^{{\rm vac}}\bigr) \equiv \delta \Delta_{\rm F}(t,t)$.
+These results are in good agreement with reference~\cite{PhysRevD.65.065019}, where this problem was studied earlier using the mode equation approach.
 The rapid increase of $\delta \Delta_{\rm F}(t,t)$ at early times is caused by two non-perturbative processes, the spinodal instability and the parametric resonance.

 \paragraph{Spinodal instability.}

 The presence of a spinodal instability is manifest in the right panel of figure~\cref{fig:figure4}, where the effective mass term $m^2(\phR,\GR)$ is seen to become periodically negative in the region $t\lesssim 0.25$.
 Indeed, whenever the mass-function is negative, all ${\bm k}$-modes satisfying